-- 2.14.2 Where is it?
-When gp is started, it looks for a customization file, or gprc in the following places (in this order, only the first one found will be loaded): - On the Macintosh (only), gp looks in the directory which contains the gp executable itself for a file called gprc. - gp checks whether the environment variable GPRC is set.
-Under DOS, you can set it in AU-TOEXEC.BAT.
+2.14.2 The gprc location.
+When gp is started, it looks for a customization file, or gprc in the following places (in this order, only the first one found will be loaded):

+• gp checks whether the environment variable GPRC is set.
 On Unix, this can be done with something like:

 '''

-GPRC=/my/dir/anyname; export GPRC in sh syntax (for instance in your .profile), setenv GPRC /my/dir/anyname in csh syntax (in your .login or .cshrc file).
+GPRC=/my/dir/anyname; export GPRC in sh syntax (for instance in your .profile),

+setenv GPRC /my/dir/anyname gp in csh syntax (in your .login or .cshrc file).

+on the command line launching gp.

 '''